bradenleague/bradenleague.github.io/docs/_posts/2024-2-26-AI-Curious.markdown

 </figure>

 Last year at the _Game Developers Conference_ (GDC) I saw a talk about developing a text adventure with free Input using _Natural Language Processing_ (NLP) by Yusuke Mori an AI Researcher at SQUARE ENIX. [^8] ChatGPT is an NLP tool working alongside another technology called _Generative Pre-trained Transformer_ (GPT), I have no idea how it works but if you have come this far stick with me.
-I think it’s an exercise in finding routes through Borges Library of Bable and an attempt to find meaning in the chaos.
+I think it’s an exercise in finding routes through Borges Library of Babel and an attempt to find meaning in the chaos.
 Or more practically, it’s a computer program and a dataset with output.

 The game in the GDC talk does run a NLP application at runtime so when the player types in text into the game the NLP App understands the text and sends the result back to the game.
 This understanding step is called _Natural Language Understanding_ (NLU) and allows the software to decide if the text is related to the scenario and sends the result back to the game engine.
 By using traditional game logic, the engine can either require the player to prompt the NLP app or continue the scenario, thus creating the illusion of an endlessly interactive world.